ouzi-dev/commit-status-updater/README.md

     - uses: ouzi-dev/commit-status-updater@v1.0.0
 ```

-### Action with post and default values, and set status if error or cancel
+### Action with no post, default values, add comments and set status if error or cancel

 ```
 name: Test